 Studying with and reading the works of John McPhee inspired Thean to write about science, showing her how the natural world can provide material for stories—whether of scientific phenomena, politics, or personalities.
-She has written about science for TIME, The New York Times, Climate Central, and Discovery magazine, and about other things for the Princeton Alumni Weekly, The Daily Princetonian, AllPrinceton.com, and Cherwell, Oxford's newspaper.
+She has written online about science for TIME, The New York Times, Climate Central, and Discovery: Research at Princeton magazine, and about other things for the Princeton Alumni Weekly, The Daily Princetonian, AllPrinceton.com, and Cherwell, Oxford's newspaper.
 You can keep up with her writing at twitter.com/TaraThean.
 Thean heads to Cambridge University in the fall of 2013 to study biological sciences—specifically, ear bones—at the graduate level, with generous supprt from the John Stanley Gardiner Studentship.

 (Photo by John O'Neill)